sflems/led-board-manager/README.md

 cd
 sudo rm -rfv led-board-manager
 ```
-Any profiles backed up from the GUI and the config file will remain in the `config/` directory.
+Any profiles backed up from the GUI and the `config.json` file will remain in the `config/` directories.

 ##### Remove the Supervisor Configuration if present.
 Change the following:
 ```